 Sharon Cather was educated at the University of California, Santa Barbara, and at Princeton University, where she worked particularly on the drawings of Gianlorenzo Bernini.
 After teaching in the History of Art Department at the University of Cambridge, she helped establish the Conservation of Wall Painting Department at The Courtauld in 1985.

-Sharon serves on the editorial board of Zeitschrift für Kunsttechnologie und Konservierung, and on other bodies including the Paintings Committee of the Church Buildings Council and the International Scientific Committee for the Conservation of the Marble Floor of St John’s Co-Cathedral in Valletta, Malta.
-She is a Fellow of the Society of Antiquaries, the International Institute for Conservation, of which she was Vice-President from 2010 to 2014, and the American Academy in Rome.
+Sharon served on the editorial board of Zeitschrift für Kunsttechnologie und Konservierung, and on other bodies including the Paintings Committee of the Church Buildings Council and the International Scientific Committee for the Conservation of the Marble Floor of St John’s Co-Cathedral in Valletta, Malta.
+She was a Fellow of the Society of Antiquaries, the International Institute for Conservation, of which she was Vice-President from 2010 to 2014, and the American Academy in Rome.

 Research and fieldwork programmes (a selection)

 - Passive conservation of the medieval wall paintings of Hardham Church was a 5-year research project focusing on this important English Romanesque scheme that aimed to develop and assess the efficacy of passive conservation measures, advance current practice for regular monitoring of physical condition, and establish protocols for environmental monitoring for both diagnostic and management requirements.
 The project, led by Sharon Cather, was undertaken in collaboration with English Heritage.
 This major research programme was funded by the Pilgrim Trust and English Heritage.